hylandtechoutreach/lesson-plan-template/README.md

-# lesson-plan-template
+# Lesson Plan Template
-A repository with the basic file structure for a single lesson plan.
-Contains the setup to build a GitBook from the repository using GitHub Actions.
+This file serves as the primary lesson plan for the repository.